GoogleChrome/web.dev/src/site/content/en/blog/mediastreamtrack-insertable-media-processing/index.md

 layout: post
 title: Insertable streams for MediaStreamTrack
 subhead: |
-  The contents of MediaStreamTrack objects are exposed as a collection of streams so they can be manipulated to introduce new components.
+  The content of a `MediaStreamTrack` is exposed as a stream that can be manipulated or used to generate new content.
 authors:
   - thomassteiner
 date: 2021-05-03
 description: |
-  Insertable streams for MediaStreamTrack expose the contents of a MediaStreamTrack as a collection of streams, which can be manipulated to introduce new components.
+  Insertable streams for MediaStreamTrack is about exposing the content of a MediaStreamTrack as a stream that can be manipulated or used to generate new content.
 hero: image/8WbTDNrhLsU0El80frMBGE4eMCD3/Qu2wfQ3pxR8AeEfty88S.jpg
 alt: Cup of coffee and a laptop with a video conference showing many participants.
 tags: